 Scope of Work

-The contractor will designate a primary contact to coordinate and provide monthly status updates via written high-level reports and conference calls between the contractor and USEA to commence within the 15 days after the initial award is formally accepted and contracted.
+The contractor will designate a primary contact to coordinate and provide monthly updates on the status via written high-level reports and conference calls between the contractor and USEA to commence within the 15 days after the initial award is formally accepted and contracted.

 The contractor will be required to submit the following deliverables: